 But philosophy is about more than reflection and finding answers.
 As the love of wisdom, it is also a practice and a way of life, one characterized by openness to viewpoints other than one’s own, a willingness to question both received opinions and one’s own opinions, and a passionate concern to integrate thought and practice into a meaningful life.

-.
+early in their course of study.
 Other courses at the 200 and 300 level are either courses in the history of philosophy or courses that focus on problems in specific areas of philosophy.
 Many of these courses do not have specific prerequisites and are open to all interested students.

 There are two distinct major programs: philosophy and the joint major in philosophy and religion.

 A minor in philosophy consists of five courses in philosophy.
-The structure of the minor can be specially designed in consultation with a student’s adviser in philosophy, or it can have a basic structure of an introductory course (PHIL 201, 213, 226
+The structure of the minor can be specially designed in consultation with a student’s adviser in philosophy, or it can have a basic structure of an introductory course (PHIL 101

-), a course in the history of philosophy (PHIL 301, 302, 303, 304
+is strongly recommended), a course in the Major Figures (MF): PHIL 301, 302, 303, 304

-), a 400-level seminar, and two electives.
+, a 400-level seminar, and two electives.

 A major in philosophy and religion consists of ten courses, eleven if seeking honors.
 Five of these must be in philosophy, and five must be in religion.
-No more than three of these courses may be at the 200 level.
+No more than three of these courses may be at the 100 or 200 level.
 Only one of the ten courses may be an independent study, or two if seeking honors.
 Of these ten courses, three are normally required as follows:

 a.
-PHIL 201, Introduction to Philosophical Problems;
+PHIL 101, Introduction to Philosophical Problems

-or PHIL 226, Philosophy of Religion;
+; or PHIL 226, Philosophy of Religion

 as an entry to the major;

 b.
-RELG 352, Theory and Method in the Study of Religion;
+RELG 352, Theory and Method in the Study of Religion

 c.
 At least one 400-level seminar in either philosophy or religion, considered a capstone of the major.